Slow, thick fingers

 The Devil’s Advocate

-Slow, thick fingers brought together a range of contemporary practitioners to explore touch as gesture.
+Slow, thick fingers brings together a range of contemporary practitioners to explore touch as gesture.
 Touch (derived etymologically from the Old French tochier, which translates to “slight attack” ) is understood as a communicative act expressed through the body, a specific and self-conscious gesture.
 Touch is ordinarily constrained by social conventions that dictate appropriate degrees of contact or distance between two bodies - and here employed primarily as a means to address the performance of painting.

 The selected artists employ a range of strategies to ask how touch, or the act of touching, could make visible the daily work of the painter.
 Temporary works made on site by Alexis Harding and Flore Nové-Josserand question the dynamic between tactility and mark-making, articulating the particular temporal and spatial relationships of display.
 Damian Taylor presents recent work which foregrounds incidental details accumulated through the transport of materials to his studio, positioning the delivery service as an accidental collaborator in the development of the painted image.
 The protruding surfaces of John Wallbank’s work appear to anticipate the (unwanted) hand of the viewer, whilst Alaena Turner’s Secret Action Painting series, similarly explores touch as frustrated gesture by describing an event that is not seen.
 In acknowledgement of the limited hospitality of the conventional ‘Look, but don’t touch’ model, which remains in place for this exhibition, art caterers, Forever Blowing Bubbles, will serve art-history cocktails, framing ingestion as a radical form of touch.